entozoon/html-includes/README.md

 ## Use

-Here is a typical example using the script parameters above:
+There is an [example project](https://github.com/entozoon/html-includes-example) to look at but put simply, here is how you'd use the script parameters above:

 #### src/index.html